-From August through September the Rao Family receives daily deliveries of Dottato figs from the small farms and families around Cosenza in Calabria.
+Every August and September, the Rao Family receives daily deliveries of dottato figs from small family farms around Cosenza in Calabria, in Southern Italy.

-To make the molasses, they cook down the fresh figs in copper kettles, reducing them to more than half their original volume.
-The fruit is separated from the syrup, leaving a concentrated, thick, musty sweet molasses that they’ll often use as ingredients in some of their confections and products like in the roasted fig balls we sell every autumn where the molasses is used to hold the figs together.
-It’s more than just a delicious adhesive.
+To make fig molasses, they cook down the fresh figs in copper kettles, reducing them to more than half their original volume, much like how American maple syrup makers work.
+The fruit is separated from the syrup, leaving a concentrated, thick, sweet molasses.
+The Raos often use it as an ingredient in their confections, like the roasted fig balls we sell every autumn where the molasses is used as delicious form of glue, holding the figs together.

 They also bottle a bit for us so we can all use it wherever we'd like.
 What a treat.
 Drizzle it onto yogurt, atop pancakes, over oatmeal.
 It's particularly delicious paired with grilled meats, like pork or flank steak.